Trip-ROMA: Self-Supervised Learning with Triplets and Random Mappings: The Proposed Method

-In this way, we can conveniently introduce randomness into this similarity measure and then further into the objective function in Eq.~(\ref{function_1}), by using a series of random matrices $\{M_k\}|_{k=1}^n, M_k\in\mathbb{R}^{d\times d}$.
-More specifically, when using the proposed similarity measure in Eq.~(\ref{function_2}), the loss in Eq.~(\ref{function_1}) can be rewritten as follows,
+In this way, we can conveniently introduce randomness into this similarity measure and then further into the objective function in Eq.~(\ref{function_1}), by using a series of random matrices $\{M_k\}|_{k=1}^n, M_k\in\mathbb{R}^{d\times d}$ ($n$ is the number of random matrices).
+More specifically, when using the proposed similarity measure in Eq.~(\ref{function_2}), the loss in Eq.~(\ref{function_1}) can be rewritten as

 As will be demonstrated in the experimental study, the adoption of the random matrix $M$ consistently leads to better feature representation after the learning process.
-To gain better understanding on the use of $M$, we interpret its effect from the following two perspectives related to perturbation.
+To gain better understanding on the use of $M$, we interpret its effect from the following perspective of perturbation.

-\textbf{Perturbation of the points.} To ensure that the similarity of two points is not caused by chance or overfitting, we can measure their similarity after perturbing the two points.
-Specifically, given a pair of points $\bm{u}$ and $\bm{v}$, we add a small perturbation $\Delta\bm{u}\in\mathbb{R}^d$ and $\Delta\bm{v}\in\mathbb{R}^d$ to $\bm{u}$ and $\bm{v}$, respectively.
-In this case, their cosine similarity can be expressed as

-As seen, when we interpret our random matrix $M$ as $I+M_1+M_2$, its effect can be thought of as adding a random perturbation to the points before evaluating their similarity as usual.
-This provides an explanation on why our insertion of random matrix $M$ could lead to better results.

-\textbf{Perturbation of the coordinates.} In addition, we can also explain the effect of using the random matrix $M$ from a perspective of linear projection.
-In the above interpretation, we essentially assume the coordinate system is fixed and just perturb the points.
-On the contrary, we can also instead perturb the coordinate system with random rotation and scaling, \emph{i.e.,} linear projection.
-In particular, if we assume $M$ is positive semi-definite (PSD) and symmetric in Eq.~(\ref{function_2}), \emph{i.e.,} $M\succeq 0$, $M$ can be mathematically decomposed as $L^\top L$, where $L\in\mathbb{R}^{d\times d}$.
+\textbf{Perturbation of the coordinates.} We explain the effect of using the random matrix $M$ from a perspective of linear projection, \emph{i.e.,} perturbing the coordinate system $\mathbb{R}^{d}$ with random rotation and scaling.
+In particular, because $M$ is positive semi-definite (PSD) in Eq.~(\ref{function_2}), $M$ can be mathematically decomposed as $L^\top L$, where $L\in\mathbb{R}^{c\times d}$ where $c$ is the rank of $M$ ($c\leq d$).
 After that, Eq.~(\ref{function_2}) can be converted as